 I should note here that we deviated from the official recommended route by skipping the detour inland to Almograve, opting instead to end our day in the small village of Cavaleiro.
 This adjustment better distributed the total distance between days 2 and 3, and gave us extra time to explore after arriving in Zambujeira do Mar.
 I initially considered keeping the Almograve stop, but the hotel and restaurant options were limited and uninspiring (based on online reviews).

-To avoid the Almograve detour, we descended from Fisherman’s Route just as it begins to turn inland, onto the Praia da Foz dos Ouriços.
-This section is part of the official circular route The Dunes of Almograve, and rejoins the Fisherman’s Route after ascending on the other side of the beach.
+To avoid the Almograve detour, we descended from Fisherman’s Trail just as it begins to turn inland, onto the Praia da Foz dos Ouriços.
+This section is part of the official circular route The Dunes of Almograve, and rejoins the Fisherman’s Trail after ascending on the other side of the beach.
 If you are interested in this detour, I recommend viewing it with Google Earth to better visualize the paths on each side of the beach, which are quite manageable.
 When we crossed the Foz dos Ouriços river (stream?) near the middle of the beach, it was low enough to avoid getting our shoes wet.

 Cavaleiro to Zambujeira do Mar